 Amenities are somewhat limited here, but a few businesses are located downtown on Colorado Avenue and Main Street.
 Services include a couple of convenience stores, ice cream store, gift shop, ATMs and a sit-down family restaurant.
 City Park is a quiet, shady corner of town that's perfect for a picnic.
 There is also a motel, an inn and a campground in case plans call for an overnight in this area.

 The nine-hole Stratton Golf Course is another top attraction in this quiet country community.
 The public course is open year-round and offers inexpensive greens fees and see-forever views.

 Stratton is also noted for its excellent deer, antelope and pheasant hunting.
 Expansive prairie lands and the Sand Hills to the north offer extensive hunting grounds.
-Additional recreational areas are located northeast of town at Bonny State Wildlife and at Flagler Lake and State Wildlife Area, west of Stratton.
+Additional recreational areas are located northeast of town at South Republican State Wildlife and at Flagler Lake State Wildlife Area, west of Stratton.
 Other historic attractions, including Old Town Museum and the Kit Carson County Carousel, are also just 17 miles east in Burlington.